 It’s also entirely free.
 My philosophy is to make free, super-high-quality content on the basics, and only charge for more advanced stuff that helps you make money (like Ultimate Brain, my complete second brain template that combines tasks, notes, projects, knowledge management, and life organization).

 Below, you’ll find links to all the course resources, along with the lessons.
 Each lesson includes an in-depth video along with a written version with reference tables, screenshots, and more.

 Get My Free Templates and Resources

 Each lesson we’ll be working through has included templates and sample pages.
 I’ve made it so that you can duplicate these pages into your own space – that way, you can make changes and poke around to learn more effectively.

-If you join my Notion Tips email newsletter, I’ll send you a link to these resources (and all my other free templates) – along with additional Notion tips and tricks.
+If you join my Notion Tips email newsletter, I’ll send you a link to these resources (and all my other free templates for task management, note-taking, and more) – along with additional Notion tips and tricks.
 If you’re not interested, you can skip this and just grab the resources below.

 If you want to learn how to get the most out of Notion, I believe you’ll really enjoy this email list.
 And it’s easy to unsubscribe at any time.

 In Notion, nearly everything is either a page or a block (or both).
 In this lesson, you’ll learn all about pages – how to create them, navigate between them, and customize them.